k-ujihara/NCDK/README.md

 Open NCDK.sln or NCDKDisplay.sln.
 You can see the library and its test project.

 #Contribute
-This release is based on cdk-1.5.13.
+The current release is based on cdk-1.5.13.